Creating Your First Trail

 The CloudTrail management console will load.

 You may see blue warning notifications that say you aren't allowed to create a Cloud Trail for an organization.
 In this lab, you will create a Cloud Trail for the AWS account, blue warning notifications you see as you fill out the CloudTrail creation form can be safely ignored.

-4. Enter the following information to complete the form:
+4. In the General details section, enter the following information to complete the form:

 - Trail log bucket and folder: calabs-bucket-unique_number/prefix (S3 bucket names must be unique, hence you will need to append a number to "calabs-bucket" in order to guarantee a unique bucket name.)

-6. Click Next, review the settings and click on Create trail when ready.
+9. Review the settings and click on Create trail at the bottom when ready.